-Safeguarding and promoting the welfare of children means:
+Safeguarding and promoting the welfare of young people means:

-- > Protecting children from maltreatment - > Preventing impairment of children's mental and physical health or development - > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - > Taking action to enable all children to have the best outcomes
+- Protecting young people from maltreatment - > Preventing impairment of young people's mental and physical health or development - > Ensuring that young people grow up in circumstances consistent with the provision of safe and effective care - > Taking action to enable all young people to have the best outcomes

 Child protection: A part of safeguarding and promoting welfare.
-This refers to the activity that is undertaken to protect specific children, who are suffering, or are likely to suffer, significant harm.
+This refers to the activity that is undertaken to protect specific young people, who are suffering, or are likely to suffer, significant harm.

-A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve and maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+A Child in Need is defined under the Young people Act 1989 as a child who is unlikely to achieve and maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.